yobad/AppDevIII2024/assignments/Assignment2.md

+8. Create a static instance of the `MailService` in the `App.xaml.cs` (similar to the `EmailsRepo`).

-8. To test the method, go to the `WritePage.xaml.cs` and modify the event handler to include this line:
+9. To test the method, go to the `WritePage.xaml.cs` and modify the send button event handler to include this line:

    ```csharp
    await App.MailService.SendMessageAsync(EditEmail);
    ```

-9. Test the operation of sending an email by sending an email to another inbox.
+10. Test the operation of sending an email by sending an email to another inbox.

-10. **Updated instructions: You may run into authentication issues at this point**:
+11. **Updated instructions: You may run into authentication issues at this point**:

     - Make sure this line is added before you attempt the connection, this will bypass the certificate verification step: